azangru/exercise-shri-2021/part1/README.md

 That really annoyed me (╯°□°)╯︵ ┻━┻

+- Not sure if there exists a way to enforce the typescript contract between the components.
+I.e. so that there was a check that a parent component provides the expected data to the child component.

+## Other
 - Didn't try the box-shadow inset for the donut chart, which means that I am deviating from the spec.
 Maybe later?